githubtraining/guided-prompt-engineering-junior/README.md

 ## What You'll Learn 🧠

-- How to make a webpage with HTML
-- How to make it look cool with CSS
+- How to chat to agent bot to create stuff
-- How to make it actually DO stuff with Python and JavaScript
+- How to actually create app with HTML, CSS, Python and JavaScript

 ## Need Help? 🆘